 Morinaga Milk has held briefings to ensure that all employees properly understand and implement diversity and inclusion.
 Since 2017, Morinaga Milk has held an annual diversity forum together with other food product companies with keynote speakers and panel discussions.
-More than 100 people from Morinaga Milk participate each year.
+We also hold lectures and talk sessions featuring experts.
+In FY 2020, such events were held online under the theme of "psychological safety," which is the foundation for promoting diversity and inclusion.

 In 2007, the Nurturing the Next Generation Committee took the opportunity to listen to the voices of female employees with children.
 This committee is also responsible for creating the short-time work system and establishing leave for school events for both male and female employees.
 Such efforts are now regarded as part of pursuing diversity.
-Morinaga Milk is promoting the establishment of a system that supports a diversity of workstyles regardless of gender, and is also developing a rewarding workplace for employees to sufficiently realize their individual potential.
+Morinaga Milk is promoting the establishment of a system that supports a diversity and inclusion of workstyles regardless of gender, and is also developing a rewarding workplace for employees to sufficiently realize their individual potential.